 (1) ages 1-7

 (5) ages 29-35

 Just by looking at these ages, I can see how different I was in those 7 years.
-When I look at my shadow work from this perspective I can think of certain things that happened in ages 1-7, 8-14, and so on.
+When I look at my past from this perspective I can think of certain things that happened at ages 1-7, 8-14, and so on.
 Each of those age gaps had a serious impact on me and who I am today.